 The N.C.
 Department of Transportation proposes widening an 8.5-mile stretch of N.C.
 73 from N.C.
 16 in Lincoln County to Northcross Drive in Huntersville to accommodate future growth.

 The N.C.
 73 project is included in the 2020-2029 NCDOT State Transportation Improvement Program (STIP) as two projects: R-5721 and U-5765.
-The two projects are combined for environmental study purposes.
+They are combined for environmental study purposes.

-The limits for each STIP Project are described as follows:
+The limits for each project are described as follows:

 - R-5721A - N.C.
 16 to Beatties Ford Road, Lincoln and Mecklenburg counties (preliminary engineering work temporarily suspended)